Fernando Wagner

 Fernando Wagner (November 7, 1905 in Göttingen, Germany – October 20, 1973 in Cuernavaca, Mexico) was a German-born Mexican actor and film director.
 He had prominent roles in La Perla and The Wild Bunch.
+He was also a co-founder of the Mexican theatre scene, working with Cantinflas and founding the theatrical faculty at UNAM in Mexico City.
 His interment was in Mexico City's Panteón Jardín.